Sorrelljs/nasa-api/README.md

 ## Introduction

-Spacestagram is a react app, that will show a daily space pic.
+Spacestagram is a react app, that will show NASA'S daily space picture alongside (Title, Date, Author).
 I am using the Nasa API for this.
 You are able to like the picture (Heart) and see an animation.

 <img width="600" alt="Screen Shot 2022-01-23 at 8 44 32 AM" src="https://user-images.githubusercontent.com/56169143/150688774-42838cc6-292f-4414-a739-7dd135b0c429.png">